NS2CDT/NS2Plus/README.md

 Latest changes
 ==============

+- 12/11/2018
+    - Fixed that the separate team color option for the cr4zy alien vision didn't work anymore (Thanks to Handschuh)
+    - Fixed that the low lights for ns2_descent were too dark in many areas (Thanks Zavaro)

 - 29/10/2018
     - Optimized the reload indicator code (Thanks Handschuh)
     - Refactored the map particles option code.
 The option now takes effect immediably.